 Some Final Thoughts

 The AI technologies are realizing the automation of everything.
 We’ll be soon having all sorts of autonomous systems and operations.
-The combination of the types of AI, data science, and sensor technology will make business operations more efficient and productive.
+The combination of the Types of AI, data science, and sensor technology will make business operations more efficient and productive.
 In our daily lives, AI will be utilized to power the most frequent as well as creative tasks such as language translation and augmented creativity.
-AI systems are already helping those who have limited artistic talents to produce original and creative works of art.
+Types of AI systems are already helping those who have limited artistic talents to produce original and creative works of art.

 There are various theories and beliefs about the future of AI, but one thing is certain, it is coming and we’re already in the direction where AI will be a part of our lives.
 Companies across the globe are investing and experimenting with AI capabilities to figure out methods that will make the world a better place to live.